 Did you know that all our child-friendly movie reviews include ideas to discuss with your children?
-Check out our latest releases and start a conversation!
+Check out latest releases or movies on streaming services and start a conversation!

 Using screen time to learn new things

-So when you share screen time with your child, it becomes an interactive, real-world experience that your child can learn from.
+So when you share screen time with your child, it becomes an interactive, meaningful experience that your child can learn from.
 For example, if you: